acgetchell/mundus-atrox/src/journals/fourteenth.md

 We are headed to Phandalin to deliver *Iarno Glasstaff* to *Sildar* and deal with the demi-beholder again.
 As we walk along the path, 2 dinosaurs jump out as us and they look hungry. *Benjamin* speaks with the dinosaurs.
 He convinced them to go eat the brontosaurus instead.
 We finally make it to Phandalin.

 We head to the Townmaster’s Hall first to deliver *Iarno*. *Sildar* throws him in jail.
 He reminds us that we are in midsummer and used to have a ward stone to protect them from the undead during Winternight.
 However, it has been befouled?
 And doesn’t work.
 Usually a whole church blesses a ward stone, so not an easy thing to obtain.
 They are usually 200+ lbs so we would need a wagon to haul it.
-Alternatively, there’s another haunted mine fortress 15 miles south of here called **Axeholm** that we can take instead. **Savra’s Cathedral** is where we can go to recover an unused ward stone.
+Alternatively, there’s another haunted mine fortress 15 miles south of here called **Axeholm** that we can take instead. **Savra's Cathedral** is where we can go to recover an unused ward stone.

-*Sildar* also reminds us that there are a ton of dragons that have been flying around lately.
-A dragon-laying sword can be found nearby where a famous hero slayed a dragon.
+*Sildar* also reminds us that there are a ton of Dragons that have been flying around lately.
+A Dragon-laying sword can be found nearby where a famous hero slayed a Dragon.

-We decide to head to **Tresendar Manor** to recover the magic armor in the basement, then get the dragon-slaying sword.
+We decide to head to **Tresendar Manor** to recover the magic armor in the basement, then get the Dragon-slaying sword.
 We walk into the basement and see the Spectator.

 ![Spectator](images/spectator.png)